origo-map/dialogue-plugin/README.md

 ```

 ##### *PRO TIP!*
 By utilizing URL search parameters, you can use the same HTML file for both modes.
-Use an URL like `https://mydialogue.example.com?mode=view` (for view mode) and replace any references to the mode in the startup script with the URL search parameter 'mode'.
+Use an URL like `https://mydialogue.example.com?mode=view` (for view mode) and replace any references to the mode in the startup script with the URL search parameter 'mode'. *Please note that `URLSearchParams` is not compatible with IE*.

-Example:
+Example for non-crappy browsers:
 ```javascript
 var dialogue = Dialogue({
   mode: new URLSearchParams(document.location.search).get('mode'),